 Use the ESQL editor Content Assist to fill in the SAP-defined fields of the IDoc.
-Invoke Content Assist from the Edit menu or, on some systems, by pressing Ctrl+Space if that has not been assigned to another function.

-When you get to the sdatatag tag in an ESQL statement, the next tag is MRM, which must be entered manually, and then the field name to be manipulated.
-Specify the name of the field within the message segment here, instead of the name of the message segment.
+After the sdatatag tag in an ESQL statement, the next tag is MRM, which you must enter manually, followed by the field name that is to be manipulated.
+Specify the name of the field within the message segment here, not the name of the message segment.